neosaurrrus/ingredient-substitutions/_notes.md

 - NEw/edit forms logic - -selected?
 Wait for response

-- flash messages (do one)

 - Secure routes.

 - test everything!

 Can do post submission:

-- more flash messages
+- check for more flash messages
 - styling